Is Phuket safe for tourists?

 Swimming safety is a serious topic.
-During high season, the sea is calm and clear, so safety never seems to be a concern.
+During the high season, the sea is calm and clear, so safety never seems to be a concern.
 But when the monsoon arrives, the ocean gets rough with waves and strong currents.
 No matter how good a swimmer you are, the riptide is incredibly powerful and can drag you away from the beach.
 Every week, people drown for not respecting the red flags.
-If you visit Phuket during low season, keep your eyes on the flags!
-Red flags mean ‘absolutely no swimming’ and a yellow and red flag indicates safe zone with lifeguards on duty.
+If you visit Phuket during the low season, keep your eyes on the flags!
+Red flags mean ‘absolutely no swimming’ and a yellow and red flag indicates a safe zone with lifeguards on duty.
 Please take this seriously: this is not how you want to end your holiday!

 Pickpockets, beach thieves and bag snatchers are very rare in Phuket.
 There have been a few cases of bag snatchers late at night in remote areas.
 Just keep your bag close to you and carry it on the side opposite the road.
 Even leaving your belongings unattended on the beach is usually safe, cover it with your towel to make it less visible.

-7. Do I need Vaccinations for Phuket?
+8. Do I need Vaccinations for Phuket?

-8. Is ice safe in Phuket?
+9. Is ice safe in Phuket?